Meira-JH/4eddit/README.md

 npm start
 ```

-## Code architecture
+## Code architecture :computer:

-This code was designed to best fit the use of react-redux connected-router tools/libs.
+This code was designed concerned with JS best practices to best fit the use of react-redux connected-router tools/libs.
 In order to do that, the source folder was divided in actions, components, containers, reducers and layout folders (img and style).

 :small_blue_diamond: **actions**: folder containing all the files with functions for communicating the application with the Redux Store;